 The McKinney-Vento Act ensures that students who face housing instability and hardship have access to a free, appropriate and public education. despite the lack of a fixed living environment or a supervising parent or guardian.

-Every school district in Oregon has at least one designated Homeless Student Liaison to provide direct assistance to homeless families and unaccompanied youths to access and achieve in school.
+Every school district in Oregon has at least one designated McKinney Vento Liaison to provide direct assistance to families and unaccompanied youths to access and achieve in school.

 For additional information please contact the Director of Federal Programs or open the District or State Department of Education or visit the following page on the Oregon State Department of Education site.

-In an effort to strengthen education support for students who find themselves and their families in temporary homeless circumstances, the U.S. Federal Government passed the McKinney-Vento Homeless Assistance Act (42 U.S.C.
+In an effort to strengthen education support for students who find themselves and their families in temporary circumstances, the U.S. Federal Government passed the McKinney-Vento Assistance Act (42 U.S.C.
 11431).
 The program was previously referenced as "Title X" and is now reclassified as "Title VII-B."

 The term "housing instability children and youth" means individuals who lack a fixed, regular, and adequate nighttime residence.
 This includes students living in:

 - Double-up housing with other families or friends due to economic hardship.